Eve Online maker CCP Games sells to Black Desert Online’s Pearl Abyss for $425 million

 “We saw a lot of synergy between our plans and their plans and between our cultures and backgrounds and DNA.
 It might not be obvious of the synergy between an Iceland private company and a Korean public company, but through our games we found we had a lot in common,” said CCP Games CEO Hilmar Veigar Pétursson in an interview with GamesBeat.
 “We came to the conclusion this would be a good time to make the change.”

 While it’s a great outcome for CCP Games, it’s also an admission of a defeat for VR games, which CCP championed until last year.
 CCP Games invested big in Eve: Valkyrie (a starfighter sim based in the Eve Online universe), but the payoff wasn’t there.
-The company scaled back, and it’s no surprise that an Asian online game company is doing the acquiring, Veigar Pétursson said.
+The company scaled back, and it’s no surprise that an Asian online game company is doing the acquiring, Pétursson said.

 “We have always looked to Korea and China, where services and online games are popular.
 The industry was born in Korea,” he said.
 “Another aspect is that Asia’s public markets value gaming companies quite high at multiples versus the West.”